huvber/cmm/README.md

 ## Who

-Here a list of developers are try to follow and spread the Movement
+Here a list of developers who tries to follow and spread the Movement

 - [Andrea Mannara'](https://github.com/huvber) - huvber@gmail.com